VenalityXT/Basic-Networking-Cmdlets/Networking_Cmdlets.md

 <img width="541" height="110" alt="ipconfig renew" src="https://github.com/user-attachments/assets/429c7ae6-919c-4594-adae-34fa28f007ee" />

-At first, it looked like a Windows-side issue—maybe a permissions problem or a disabled interface.
-But the error was actually pointing to something deeper:
-**the VM wasn’t connected to a real LAN segment where DHCP could operate.**
+At first, it looked like a Windows-side issue; maybe a permissions problem or a disabled interface.
+But the error was actually pointing to something simplier: **the VM wasn’t connected to a real LAN segment where DHCP could operate.**
 VirtualBox had the VM attached to a **NAT** interface, meaning the guest OS wasn’t handling DHCP on the network at all.

 Switching the VM’s network mode from NAT to **Bridged Adapter** allowed the VM to act like a real device on the local network, making DHCP functional again.
 After changing this setting and restarting the VM, the adapter finally entered a state where release/renew operations were valid.